Iamceezee/alx-system_engineering-devops/README.md

-This repository contains solutions to shell tasks
+solutions to the shell permission tasks